bjoernalbers/tomi/README.md

 # tomi - the missing tomedo-installer

-Setting up [tomedo](https://tomedo.de) on a Mac is simple, but tedious. tomi is a command line program that automatically installs tomedo to relieve lazy admins (like me) of some work.
+Setting up [tomedo](https://tomedo.de) on a Mac is simple, but tedious:

-## Features

-tomi performs the following steps for the current user:
+1. Create new directory (since tomedo cannot be installed to `/Applications`)

-1. Download tomedo.app from tomedo server and install into `$HOME/Applications`
+2. Download (a probably outdated) tomedo.app from somewhere into this folder
-2. Configure tomedo.app to connect to tomedo server
-3. Add tomedo.app to Dock
+3. Add tomedo to Dock
+4. Launch tomedo.app for the first time and enter address of your tomedo-server
+6. Wait a few minutes for tomedo's auto-update to complete

+Just let tomi take care of that! tomi is a command line program that builds custom installation packages to set up tomedo (and Arzeko) automatically.

-Updates are handled by tomedo itself, so tomi does nothing at all if `$HOME/Applications/tomedo.app` already exists.
+(Updates are still handled by tomedo itself.)

 ## Installation